Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

-As my first Graco Ambassador review since the Graco Sky we have been putting the Graco Evo through it’s paces.
+As my first Graco Ambassador review since the Graco Sky we have been putting the Graco Evo through its paces.
 The Graco Evo is very similar to the Graco Sky and so from the minute we took it out the box it felt familiar and has been a great pushchair to use.

 The Graco Evo Stroller came with everything in just one box and we picked the ‘Sand’ fashion – I wanted something gender neutral and there were a lot of colours to choose from.
 I also thought sand would contrast nicely against the black frame of the Graco Evo.

-We have used the Graco Evo both in parent facing mode with Little Man and forward facing mode with LP and it’s simple to switch the seat from facing one way to facing the other – you push a button down on either side, pull the seat unit up and off and put it back down again facing the other way.
+We have used the Graco Evo both in rear facing/parent facing mode with Little Man and forward facing mode with LP and it’s simple to switch the pushchair seat from facing one way to facing the other – you push a button down on either side, pull the seat unit up and off and put it back down again facing the other way.

 The only downside to this is that after being used to using the Graco Sky I was expecting the Graco Evo to stand up once I’d folded it, however, it fell straight on the floor as it doesn’t have the foot on it that the Graco Sky does to keep it standing unaided!
 Silly me, but definitely something I think Graco should introduce on all their pushchairs.
 Once folded the Graco Evo was compact and fitted nicely into our Ford Focus boot, taking up about half the space.

 We used the Graco Evo during our holiday in Wales and walked with it through the forest and over stony ground as well as on our usual days out.
 The Graco Evo felt really nice to push along, handled really well and had a small turning circle so changing direction was incredibly smooth.
 LP was comfortable in the pushchair even over rough ground and we found the wheels worked well on rough terrain – the lockable wheels are a great feature.

 We had to use the rain cover more than once whilst in Wales and it was huge and easy to get on and off the pushchair.
 The footmuff was also easy to attach but we did find it slipped down when taking LP or LM out of the pushchair and we had to make sure it was back in place each time we used it before we put the child into it.